-- Section 12.
-In the event an employee becomes ill and is unable to report for work, said employee shall, prior to the start of the employee's shift, call the Control Center and give his/her name and work assignment. - Section 13.
-For the purpose of this Article, the calendar year shall be defined as beginning with the employee's first full pay period commencing on or after January 1 and continuing through the end of the employee's pay period that includes December 31. - Section 14.
-For the purpose of this Article, domestic partner shall be defined as a same sex domestic partner who meets the eligibility criteria established by the Commonwealth.
+Section 12.
+In the event an employee becomes ill and is unable to report for work, said employee shall, prior to the start of the employee's shift, call the Control Center and give his/her name and work assignment.

+Section 13.
+For the purpose of this Article, the calendar year shall be defined as beginning with the employee's first full pay period commencing on or after January 1 and continuing through the end of the employee's pay period that includes December 31.